Stand-Up Desks Can Help with Chiropractic Care

 - Stand on a cushioned floor mat in shoes with good, supportive soles.

 - Ease into standing at your desk, alternating sitting and standing until you’re used to it.

-- Consult your doctor or chiropractor before switching from a seated to standing workstation, and alert them to any existing health conditions or new health problems that arise.
+- Consult your doctor or chiropractor before switching from a seated to a standing workstation, and alert them to any existing health conditions or new health problems that arise.

 If you’ve made the switch to a stand-up desk, and are experiencing mild, moderate or severe back or joint pain, then give Dr. Todd Goldman at Total Chiropractic Care and Wellness a call at (631) 447-2299 today.
 Our Medford chiropractor can assess your situation, diagnose and treat a wide range of musculoskeletal injuries, and get you started with a regular regimen of chiropractic care.